 This tool is a screening instrument, not a diagnostic tool.
 Only a qualified mental health professional can diagnose depression.
 If you're having thoughts of self-harm, please contact 988 (Suicide & Crisis Lifeline) immediately.

-If you're having thoughts of self-harm, please reach out immediately: call 988 (Suicide & Crisis Lifeline), text HOME to 741741 (Crisis Text Line), or go to your nearest emergency room.
+Item 9 asks about thoughts of self-harm or being better off dead.
+In clinical practice, any non-zero score on this item (1, 2, or 3) prompts immediate clinical attention regardless of the total score.
+If this applies to you right now, please reach out: call or text 988 (Suicide & Crisis Lifeline), text HOME to 741741 (Crisis Text Line), or go to your nearest emergency room.
 These services are free, confidential, and available 24/7.

 ILTY is available 24/7 to help you process how you're feeling.
 Real conversations, not scripted responses.